carlosp420/nymphalidae_diversification/MS.md

 Hostplant data for Nymphalidae species were compiled from several sources including @ackery1988, HOSTS database (<http://bit.ly/YI7nwW>), @dyer2002 and others (supp. mat.
-04; supp. mat.
-05) for a total of 6586 hostplant records, including 428 Nymphalidae genera and 143 plant families and 1070 plant genera.
+04--05) for a total of 6586 hostplant records, including 428 Nymphalidae genera and 143 plant families and 1070 plant genera.
 It was not possible to find any hostplant data for 35 butterfly genera (supp. mat.
 04).